NikeshM1363/Minor_Project-/README.md

 # 📊 Cost of Living Prediction Model Deployment

 This repository contains the necessary files for deploying our Cost of Living Prediction Model onto a website.
-The project utilizes Flask for the backend and includes HTML, CSS, and JavaScript for the frontend.
+The project utilizes Flask for the backend and includes HTML, CSS, JavaScript, and Bootstrap for the front end.

 ## 📁 Project Structure